Virginia’s Environmental Education Certification Program Earns Accreditation

 Accredited EE Certification Program.

-In November 2016, when Virginia’s state Office of Environmental Education closed, many projects were left homeless, and the Environmental Education Certification Program was facing the chopping block.
+In November 2016, when Virginia’s state Office of Environmental Education closed, many projects were left homeless, and development of the Environmental Education Certification Program was facing the chopping block.
 “I remember a room full of dedicated individuals at our VAEE Annual Meeting trying to salvage programs and making the hard decisions about which ones just couldn’t be saved,” says Tara Poelzing, Certification Administrator.
 After some cajoling, certification development, which was still in its infancy, made the cut, and the long process of building the program began.

 So many passionate professionals moved the ball forward, and a number of other state affiliates also shared their own work and advice.
-The cast changed somewhat over time due to changing work and life responsibilities and as the requirements of the Certification Advisory Board (CAB), which officially formed in 2017, changed.
+The cast evolved over time due to changing work and life responsibilities and as the requirements of the Certification Advisory Board (CAB), which officially formed in 2017, changed.
 As the CAB built the program, themes emerged.
 We knew we wanted a stronger focus on inclusion and environmental justice than NAAEE required; the program needed to be robust; accessibility was essential; and building community would be an important sustaining measure.
 Some of the greatest challenges in program planning came from balancing all of these factors.

 “We have had so many iterations [of the CAB], so many people have helped to push the process forward.
 It has not been easy, but it has been so worth the effort.
 Moving to clarify what the definition of professional Environmental Education is, and putting in the work to state precisely what the best practices and fundamental requirements are for certification adds value to all of us who are involved in EE.“